-Biomarin International is creating over 50 new jobs with an investment in a new drug product filling project at its facility in Shanbally, Co Cork
+Biomarin International is creating more than 50 new jobs with an investment in a new drug product filling project at its facility in Shanbally, Co Cork.

 The US company says the project will allow it to maximise the flexibility of the site.
 Biomarin produces drugs to treat rare genetic diseases that mostly affect children.

 The investment, estimated at around €40 million, is projected to create an additional 51 roles and will augment the site’s drug substance manufacturing and the secondary packing and labelling capability.